lepidus/authorsIndex/README.md

 ## Credits

-This plugin was conceived and sponsored by [Nordicbysight](https://nordicbysight.se/).
+This plugin was sponsored by [Nordicbysight](https://nordicbysight.se/).
+The list of authors was inspired by the one in OJS 2.4.

 Developed by [Lepidus Tecnologia](https://github.com/lepidus).